 Staircase Structural Change

-Important structural change – Does the current structure have load bearing walls to support the new improvement?
+Important structural change – Does the current structure have load-bearing walls to support the new improvement?

 Is your existing plumbing cast iron and needing to be completely revamped?
 Old/Current Condition?

-There will be more energy exerted so likely new electrical should be included in plan.
+There will be more energy exerted so likely new electrical should be included in the plan.
 Energy Efficient For Tax Purposes?

 What can you expect from an Experienced Contractor?

 A good contractor will also understand how important footings and foundation structure is to move forward so the new weight of the second story addition will be properly supported.
 Footings will require reinforcement from an architectural standpoint.
-In essence, footings will to be expanded to sustain the upper floor loads.
-This process is referred to as underpinning, where the idea is to dig under existing concrete footings typically with a bobcat and pouring a new larger footing under the existing.
+In essence, footings will be expanded to sustain the upper floor loads.
+This process is referred to as underpinning, where the idea is to dig under existing concrete footings typically with a bobcat, and pouring a new larger footing under the existing.